Superalgos/Superalgos/README.md

 * Download historical market data from crypto exchanges.
 * Backtest your strategies against historical data.
 * Run live trading sessions.
+* Run arbitrary data-mining operations of any size.
+* Consume the data mined with your trading strategies.

 ## Superalgos is user-centric